 Impact on Ecology Research

-The efficiency of the expertise and research is greatly affected by the lack of computational reproducibility and FAIRness of analytical procedures.
-FAIR research data was estimated to save 10.2 billion € per year in Europe (Munafò et al., 2017; European commission, 2018; Gomes et al., 2022).
+The efficiency of the scientific process is greatly affected by the lack of computational reproducibility and FAIRness of analytical procedures.
+The adoption of FAIR practices was estimated to save 10.2 billion € per year in Europe (Munafò et al., 2017; European commission, 2018; Gomes et al., 2022).
 Moreover, consistent application of reproducibility and FAIR principles will improve trust in research studies and scientific reports (Powers & Hampton, 2019; Lortie, 2021; Jenkins et al., 2023).

 The widespread use of computational languages to process large-scale data and analyse complex systems has been a major advance in studying the ecosphere at any spatio-temporal scale (Michener & Jones, 2012; Farley et al., 2018).
 However, the ever-growing technical and programming skills required to take advantage of such computational solutions by the scientific community raise new challenges (Jetz et al., 2019; Leroy, 2022; Boyd et al., 2023).
-The use of increasingly complex analytical solutions, paired with different approaches or programming languages, mechanically reduces the number of potential users, limiting collaboration and fragilising fundamental pillars of scientific knowledge such as the peer-review process and critical evaluation.
+The use of increasingly complex analytical solutions, paired with different approaches or programming languages, creates barriers to uptake and challenges for peer-review.
+Indeed, many ecologists have acquired their programming skills through self-study or through courses that combine instruction in statistics and ecological principles with an introduction to programming.
+This learning process does not inherently compromise the quality of the analyses and results; however, it may lead to inappropriate coding habits.
 As a response to this situation, adequate training was identified by life science researchers (Community Survey Report, 2013; Williams & Teal, 2017; Larcombe et al., 2017), as it would help involve more people in the understanding of current analytical solutions and benefit to scientific cooperation (Touchon & McCoy, 2016; Gownaris et al., 2022).
 Research is typically structured through a highly competitive organisation, with a potentially detrimental effect on scientific knowledge (Fang & Casadevall, 2015).
-Instead, fostering collaboration and collective intelligence by promoting transparent sharing of analytical procedures, would offer more persitent and robust ways to achieve actionable science (Ellemers, 2021).
+Instead, fostering collaboration and collective intelligence by promoting transparent sharing of analytical procedures, would offer more persistent and robust ways to achieve actionable science (Ellemers, 2021).
 Such efforts would be of paramount importance in environmental sciences and the conservation of biodiversity by providing governance and guiding actions with increasingly robust evidence (Keenan et al., 2012).

 Are there simple and ready-to-use solutions?

 In this note, we aim to promote the reuse of existing concepts and solutions as pillars toward better practices for ecological analyses by providing a streamlined framework.
 We believe the atomisation-generalisation framework presented in the second part of this note represents an operational and actionable path for researchers and experts to attain levels of best practices (e.g. reproducibility, FAIR, open science, R compendium; Casajus N., 2023) with no more investment than they are able or willing to provide (Field et al., 2014).
-Atomisation is used to refer to the identification of single analytical steps constituting an analytical procedure.
+Atomisation is used to refer to the identification of distinct analytical steps each constituting an analytical procedure.
 It is a non-standard term introduced in this note to convey the idea of analytical “atoms”.
 As for atom particles that etymologically correspond to “indivisible” but are composed of subatomic particles, an analytical atom represents a single analytical step composed of several functions.
 Generalisation involves the alteration of an analytical step to enlarge its applicability in diverse contexts and for diverse purposes.
+Therefore, generalisation cannot be efficiently achieved without prior atomisation.